Ketziel/peeper/README.md

 Using the option `peeps`, you can specify the selector for each child object that may be put into the collapsible view.
 Of course, this can be any selector so in the above example you could set `peeps` to `'div'` instead, however you might not want to do this if the children also have children.

-#Options to help you do what you done do
+#Options to help you do the do

 | Name                      | Type                   | Default  Value   | Description                                                                                                                                                                        |